-The Louisiana College Department of Safety and Security has a working relationship with all local, state, and federal law enforcement agencies.
+The Louisiana College Department of Safety and Security has a great working relationship with all local, state, and federal law enforcement agencies.

 The College also uses Security Officers for access control at the College's residence halls 24 hours a day, 365 days a year.
 Residential Facilities are staffed by Resident Assistants managed by the Residence Life Department 318- 487-7154.
-A Resident Director is assigned to each residence hall area.
+There is a Resident Director assigned to each residence hall area.
 They live on-site.
 These persons serve as additional "eyes and ears" for reporting.